amonsalvec/amonsalvec/README.md

 ## 👋 Hey!
 I'm Abelardo Monsalve.

-I am a Statistician and Mathematician.
+I am a Statistician and Mathematician with over 10 years of experience in university teaching, applied research, and statistical and mathematical modeling.
+I have worked at institutions like BCAM-Basque Center for Applied Mathematics and ITMATI-Technological Institute for Industrial Mathematics on predictive models and data analysis.
 My areas of expertise include:

 - 🤖 Machine Learning, Applied Mathematics, Data Analiysis.
 - 📊 Probability and Statistics, Time Series Analysis.